05nelsonm/encoding/README.md

     // Use lowercase instead of uppercase characters when encoding encodeToLowercase = true

-    // Use constant-time operations for sensitive data isConstantTime = true
+    // Use constant-time operations when encoding/decoding sensitive data isConstantTime = true
 }